snuk-io/challenges/front-end-challenge.md

 ### Adding new data

-Once the graph is loaded with the data from openweathermap, more data gets generated and added.
+Once the graph is loaded with the datapoint from openweathermap, more data gets generated and added.
 A random number between a minimum and maximum temperature gets added to the graph every certain amount of seconds.

 The minimum and maximum temperature have a default value of respectively 10 and 30 degrees.